 - Pour a good-quality gin (we recommend our London Dry Gin, of course) into the jar – enough to fill to the top

-- Strain the sloe gin and add sugar syrup a little at a time until it reaches your preferred sweetness.
+- Strain the sloe gin and sweeten to taste with sugar syrup or honey (or a mixture of both), a little at a time until it reaches your preferred sweetness.
 You can find our sugar syrup recipe below

 - Sip neat or stir and shake your homemade sloe gin in some of our favourite sloe gin cocktails